1993 North Sumatra gubernatorial election: Election

 The election was held under the supervision of the Director General of Government and Regional Autonomy, Warsito Rasman as the person in charge of the election.
-The newspaper Kompas describe the atmosphere during the elections as tense, especially during the vote counting.
+The newspaper Kompas described the atmosphere during the elections as tense, especially during the vote counting.

-The atmosphere felt even more tense when at the beginning Mudyono's vote count was up to six votes, without a single vote for Raja Inal and KRT Sinambela.
-And every time Mudyono got a vote, his supporters outside and inside the room immediately applauded him.
-A more festive welcome was immediately heard from supporters of Raja Inal, when the former Siliwangi Military Commander "captured" the first vote, until finally he managed to get the most votes, 27 votes.
+The atmosphere felt even more tense when at the beginning Mudyono's vote count was up six votes, without a single vote for Raja Inal and KRT Sinambela.
+Every time Mudyono got a vote, his supporters outside and inside the room immediately applauded him.
+A more festive welcome was immediately heard from supporters of Raja Inal, when the former Siliwangi Military Commander "captured" his first vote, until finally he managed to get the most votes(27 votes).

 After the election, Warsito Rasman said that the election was democratic, safe and swift.
 Rasman described the nomination process up to time of the election as orderly and in accordance with statutory regulations.
 Rasman further stated that the next process after the election is the task of the government, and that the reporters should not make any presumptions regarding this election.